gbibbo/sounds_of_home_analysis/README.md

 # Sounds of Home Analysis

-This repository contains tools to visualize sound events detected by recorders used in the "Sounds of Home" experiment.
-The goal is to provide a user-friendly interface that respects the [AudioSet ontology](https://research.google.com/audioset/ontology/index.html), allowing users to explore and analyze data in a structured and understandable way.
+This repository provides tools for visualizing sound events detected by recorders from the "Sounds of Home" experiment.
+It offers a user-friendly interface that adheres to the [AudioSet ontology](https://research.google.com/audioset/ontology/index.html), enabling users to explore, categorize, and analyze acoustic data in a structured manner.

-## Description

-The project is designed to process and visualize sound events detected in the data collected by the experiment's recorders.
-It uses the [AudioSet ontology](https://research.google.com/audioset/ontology/index.html) to organize and categorize sounds, facilitating the analysis and understanding of acoustic data.

 ## Interface Preview